hyunwoogu/interplayDMWM/README.md

 ### Disclaimer

-This code has been develped by a project group at [Cognitive and Systems Neuroscience Lab(CSNL)](https://www.snu-csnl.com/), [Seoul National University](https://en.snu.ac.kr/).
+This code has been develped in a [separate directory](https://github.com/CSNLstudy/det_rnn) by a project group at [Cognitive and Systems Neuroscience Lab(CSNL)](https://www.snu-csnl.com/), [Seoul National University](https://en.snu.ac.kr/).
 It was originally based on the public code provided by [`Masse *et al.*, 2019, Nature Neuroscience`](https://github.com/nmasse/Short-term-plasticity-RNN).

 ### How to run